 The Master in International Legal Studies (LL.M.) is a groundbreaking program that takes you on a comparative exploration of international law.
 By adopting a hands-on, multidisciplinary approach, the program offers an in-depth overview of emerging technologies and the application of law within various jurisdictional and socioeconomic contexts.

-More importantly, the Master in International Legal Studies (LL.M.) gives you the opportunity to personalize your academic experience, allowing you to select between one of two distinct specializations: International Economic Law or Human Rights in the Digital Society.
+More importantly, the Master in International Legal Studies (LL.M.) gives you the opportunity to personalize your academic experience.
+Students can select one of two distinct specializations: International Economic Law or Human Rights in the Digital Society.

 The study of international human rights law has always been vital—but is especially so today.
-It’s true that society now places prime value on treating everyone fairly and equally, regardless of age, race, gender or religion.
-However, many minority groups and marginalized people the world over still contend with damaging stereotypes and long-term discrimination, among other violations.
-Responsive human rights laws have never been more necessary to protect against oppressors and give individuals a way to advocate for themselves and others through the legal system.
+It’s true that today’s society aims to treat everyone fairly and equally, regardless of age, race, gender or religion.
+However, many minority groups and marginalized people the world over still contend with long-term discrimination.
+Responsive human rights laws have never been more necessary to give individuals a way to advocate for themselves and others.

 Other than moral considerations, there are many other benefits to earning a specialization in this important field.
 Here are our top five: